Ticker symbol: Other identifiers

-Although stock tickers identify a security, they are exchange dependent, generally limited to stocks, and can change.
+Although stock tickers identify a security, they are exchange-dependent, generally limited to stocks, and can change.
 These limitations have led to the development of other codes in financial markets to identify securities for settlement purposes.
 The most prevalent of these is the International Securities Identifying Number (ISIN).
 An ISIN uniquely identifies a security and its structure is defined in ISO 6166.
 Securities for which ISINs are issued include bonds, commercial paper, stocks, and warrants.
 The ISIN code is a 12-character alpha-numerical code that does not contain information characterizing financial instruments, but serves for uniform identification of a security at trading and settlement.

 The ISIN identifies the security, not the exchange (if any) on which it trades; it is, therefore, not a replacement for the ticker symbol.
-For instance, Daimler AG stock trades on twenty-two different stock exchanges worldwide and is priced in five foreign currencies; it has the same ISIN on each (DE0007100000), though not the same ticker symbol.
+For instance, Mercedes-Benz Group stock trades on twenty-two different stock exchanges worldwide and is priced in five foreign currencies; it has the same ISIN on each (DE0007100000), though not the same ticker symbol.
 ISIN cannot specify a particular trade in this case, and another identifier, typically the three- or four-letter exchange code (such as the Market Identifier Code), will have to be specified in addition to the ISIN.